marionettejs/backbone.marionette/docs/viewlifecycle.md

 #### View `attach`

+This is the optimal event to handle when the view's `el` must be in the DOM.
+Clean up any added handlers in [`before:detach`](#view-beforedetach).

 Triggered once the View has been bound into the DOM.
 This is only triggered once - the first time the View is attached to the DOM.
 If you are re-rendering your view after it has been shown, you most likely want to listen to the `dom:refresh` event.

 #### View `dom:refresh`

+This is the optimal event to handle when the view's contents must be in the DOM.
+Clean up any added handlers in [`dom:remove`](#view-domremove).

 The `dom:refresh` event is fired in two separate places: